iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/bath-repair-installation.md

 What you get with bath repair and installation

 #description
-Whether you’re fitting a new bath or repairing an existing one, we handle the full job.
+Whether you're fitting a new bath or repairing an existing one, we handle the full job.
 Our skilled plumbers{{ $doc.location }} can also fix cracks, leaks, or drainage issues to get your bath back in top shape.
 Your job will be managed by our dedicated support team for a reliable service every time.

 #items